scipipe/scipipe/README.md

   the [GoFlow](https://github.com/trustmaster/goflow) library by [Vladimir Sibirov](https://github.com/trustmaster/goflow).
 - It is also heavily influenced by the [Flow-based programming](http://www.jpaulmorrison.com/fbp) by [John Paul Morrison](http://www.jpaulmorrison.com/fbp).
 - This work is financed by faculty grants and other financing for Jarl Wikberg's [Pharmaceutical Bioinformatics group](http://www.farmbio.uu.se/forskning/researchgroups/pb/) of Dept. of
+  Pharmaceutical Biosciences at Uppsala University, and to a smaller part also by [Swedish Research Council](http://vr.se) through the Swedish [Bioinformatics Infastructure for Life Sciences in Sweden](http://bils.se).
-  Pharmaceutical Biosciences at Uppsala University.
-Main supervisor for the project is [Ola Spjuth](http://www.farmbio.uu.se/research/researchgroups/pb/olaspjuth).
+- Supervisor for the project is [Ola Spjuth](http://www.farmbio.uu.se/research/researchgroups/pb/olaspjuth).
 - Big thanks to [Egon Elbre](http://twitter.com/egonelbre) for very helpful input on the design of the internals of the pipeline, and processes, which simplified the implementation a lot.